sl2902/xetra/README.md

 terraform plan
 terraform apply
 ```
-After initializing Terraform, prepare plan to be applied, then deploy the resources
+After initializing Terraform, prepare plan to be applied, if asked for the bucket name enter `xetra-ds`, then deploy the resources

 13. Run the Python script that copies the dataset from your local machine to GCP Storage
 Make sure the Python env is activated
 ```
 python scripts/local_to_gcs.py
 ```
-It roughly takes an hour to load all the data
+It roughly takes 40-45 minutes to load all the data.
+Of course this depends on your network speed

 14. The second script could be run in 2 modes:
 14a.
 You could load all the datasets from Cloud storage to Bigquery, like so.